Generate a Standalone ROS Node from Simulink

 Click on the View Diagnostics link at the bottom of the model toolbar to see the output of the build process.

 6. Once the code generation completes, the ROS node is transferred to the Catkin workspace on your ROS device.
-The node builds there and starts to run automatically.
+The node builds there and starts to run automatically in a synchronous fashion based on the sample time of the model.

 The generated node connects to the ROS master running on the ROS device.